 How can I make my business compliant?

-• Upskill or upgrade your staff force to include a data protection officer.
+- Upskill or upgrade your staff force to include a data protection officer.
 This may not seem practical at first, but it is necessary.
 Businesses will ideally need a dedicated data protection officer to continually manage and safeguard all of the private customer data within your business.
-They will need to keep abreast of any new developments or threats in relation to data and also be on hand to advise your customers if there is ever a breach of their data.
+They will need to keep abreast of any new developments or threats about data and also be on hand to advise your customers if there is ever a breach of their data.

-• If you use newsletter software for example that holds customer data, you will need to see how they fit in with the GDPR legislation.
-Contact them well in advance of the deadline to see if they are aware of it and complaint of it.
+- If you use newsletter software for example that holds customer data, you will need to see how they fit in with the GDPR legislation.
+Contact them well in advance of the deadline to see if they are aware of it and complain about it.
 If not, explore options as to how they can be because the GDPR will also affect any customer data you already have retained.